-His stage career began at the Stadttheater in Heidelberg.
-Since then, he has performed in Augsburg, Hannover, Lübeck, and Hamburg among other locations.
-Bästlein has won many awards (including second prize in the German Music Competition).
+Beginning of stage career at the Stadttheater Heidelberg.
+Engagements in Augsburg, Hanover, Lübeck, Hamburg, among others.
+Numerous prizes (including 2nd prize at the German Music Competition).

-He regularly holds masterclasses in China, Russia, Turkey and Italy.
+Gives regular masterclasses in China, Russia, Turkey and Italy

-Bästlein is the editor of Anselm Hüttenbrenner’s Lieder and the author of publications on the early 19th-century German Lied and on artistic and academic research.
+Editor of the songs of Anselm Hüttenbrenner and author of publications, among others, on the German Lied in the early 19th century and on artistic-scientific research.

 Development of new concert formats: literary-historical-musical-historical panel discussions, recitation and song recital in interaction.